 Contributing to other sites is one of the best ways to grow your brand and gain authority if you have a blog.
 I did a guest post, and it landed me a ghostwriting gig.

 The guest post gives you an author byline and a link back to your blog and social media profiles.

 Here is an example of an author byline.

 And here is another one

-After writing two guest posts, my editor requested if I could ghostwrite her an article and was paying $200/post.
-I still write for her.
+After writing two guest posts, my editor requested that I ghostwrite her an article and pay $200/post.
+I still write to her.
 If you get an opportunity to guest post, please do.

 I landed my high paying job through a job board two months into freelance writing.

 Bookmark these job boards and check them frequently for jobs.